Violet (The Bear): Music

+Reception

 Critical reviews

 Jenna Scherer of The A.V.
 Club gave the episode an "A–" grade and wrote, "We're used to The Bear showing us how intense and devastating the restaurant business can be.
 But when Claire tells Carm the story of a particularly awful case at the hospital, the show reminds us that it's nothing compared to being a friggin' ER doctor."

 Marah Eakin of Vulture gave the episode a 3 star out of 5 rating and wrote, "Not every episode of The Bear can be packed with consequence.
 Some just have to move the story along.
 That's the case with "Violet," which follows Syd, Carmy, Richie, Nat, and the Faks as they move through their restaurant-adjacent lives."
 Nicole Gallucci of Decider complimented Richie's scenes with Frank, "Congrats to Ebon Moss-Bachrach for bringing warmth and depth to another Richie Swift scene.
 And congrats to Josh Hartnett for manifesting his dream role on The Bear just like Travis Kelce manifested his dream girlfriend."

 Josh Rosenberg of Esquire wrote, "Right now Carmy is alone.
 In fact, it seems as if everyone's alone in their own way.
 Marcus lost his mother, Sydney is setting out on her own, and Richie's young daughter can tell he's lonely.
 The only way through is together."

-Accolades

-TVLine named Ebon Moss-Bachrach as a honorable mention for the "Performer of the Week" for the week of June 29, 2024, for his performance in the episode.
-The site wrote, "We loved watching Ebon Moss-Bachrach's grumpy slacker Richie turn his life around last season on The Bear, transforming himself into a top-notch restaurant host.
-But he's not done growing yet, and Moss-Bachrach tugged on our heartstrings in Season 3's fourth episode as Richie reckoned with his ex-wife Tiff getting remarried.
-Moss-Bachrach brought out Richie's tender side as he tucked his daughter into bed, promising her a hundred candles for her birthday.
-But Richie's guard went back up as Tiff's fiancé Frank sought his blessing, with Moss-Bachrach's face tightening in anger as he tried to keep his cool.
-His vulnerability was heart-wrenching, too, as Richie wondered to Nat if he should step back from his daughter's life: "Maybe it's weird that I'm around."
-Richie has come a long way, but he still has a long way to go, and Moss-Bachrach has made every step of his journey utterly fascinating and ultimately inspiring."